muziejus/novel-maps-of-ny-2017/sections/policies.md

 the dates noted in the syllabus.

-The writing can be submitted electronically, _except_ for the second essay and its rewrite, which much be submitted in paper form.
+The writing can be submitted electronically, _except_ for the second essay and its rewrite, which must be submitted in paper form.
 I prefer 2up (two pages per sheet), two-sided printing.
 Documents should be formatted sanely: 12pt type and double-spaced.